FastGall/SCNF/README.md

 # SCNF

-create Perfect conjunctive normal form of public McEliece key
+create conjunctive normal form of public McEliece key.
+In the future use this construction in SAT-solver's